 - (c) The Bank has invested in the units of a Trust (the "Trust") which holds a portfolio of five operating roads and highways assets in India.
 The units of the Trust were listed on the National Stock Exchange of India Limited on June 27, 2019.
-The Trust is managed by an investment manager who will make the investment decisions on behalf of the Trust as per the Trust Deed and the Investment Management Agreement.
-The Trust does not have an expected maturity date within twelve months. - (d) The Bank invests in limited partnership funds ("LP Funds"), which are managed by General Partners, who make all investment decision on behalf of the Limited Partners.
+The Trust was managed by an investment manager who made the investment decisions on behalf of the Trust as per the Trust Deed and the Investment Management Agreement.
+The Trust did not have an expected maturity date within twelve months. - (d) The Bank invests in limited partnership funds ("LP Funds"), which are managed by General Partners, who make all investment decision on behalf of the Limited Partners.
 The Bank, along with other investors, has entered into the LP Funds as a Limited Partner with a capital commitment which will be drawn down over the commitment period of the LP Funds, based on drawdown notices issued by the General Partners.
-The LP Funds do not have an expected maturity date within twelve months.
+The LP Funds do not have an expected maturity date within twelve months. - (e) The Bank invests in bond securities which are actively managed.
+Therefore, the bond investments are measured at fair value through profit or loss.
+The bonds invested are with high credit quality and high liquidity.

-C7 Loan investments, loan commitments and related ECL allowance
+C8 Loan investments, loan commitments and related ECL allowance

-Loan investments March 31, 2020 Dec.
+Loan investments June 30, 2020 Dec.
 31, 2019

-Gross carrying amount 2,451,292 2,320,362
+Gross carrying amount ECL allowance 3,561,323 (92,102) 2,320,362 (47,412)

-ECL allowance (66,460) (47,412)

-Net carrying amount 2,384,832 2,272,950
+Net carrying amount 3,469,221 2,272,950